-We are working to improve your experience of joined up health and social care across the Thames Valley and Surrey region and to ensure that professionals are supported in meeting their duties to share information and to protect confidentiality.
+We are working to improve your experience of joined up health and social care across the Thames Valley and Surrey area and to ensure that professionals are supported in meeting their duties to share information and to protect confidentiality.

-In order to achieve this, we are making local care records available to health and social care staff across the Thames Valley and Surrey region in compliance with current legislation – the General Data Protection Regulation (GDPR) and Data Protection Act 2018.
+In order to achieve this, we are making local care records available to health and social care staff across the Thames Valley and Surrey area in compliance with current legislation – the General Data Protection Regulation (GDPR) and Data Protection Act 2018.

 The GDPR provides the legal basis to process health and care data through implied consent for the purposes of direct patient care.

 More details about your information rights can be found on the Information Commissioner’s Office website.

 Improving health, care and services through research and planning